 Now, automotive players should adopt uniform cybersecurity standards to protect the connected cars they design and manufacture.
 These include the United Nations Economic Commission for Europe (UNECE) WP.29 cybersecurity standards, International Standardization Organization ISO 24089—Software Update Engineering standards, or the upcoming ISO 21434 Road Vehicles—Cybersecurity Engineering standards.

-These standards are key because advanced technologies and the increased connectivity of vehicles significantly increase the risk of cyberattacks.
+The above standards are key because advanced technologies and the increased connectivity of vehicles significantly increase the risk of cyberattacks.
 Additionally, in a vehicle, the risk of physical injury is added to the risk data loss.
 Successful cyberattacks could lead to financial and reputational damage as well as significant regulatory fines for manufacturers.

 Ultimately, cybersecurity standards and regulations such as WP.29 and ISO/SAE 21434 can benefit automotive industry stakeholders.
 By embedding a strong culture of cybersecurity, cyber risk quantification, risk management, governance, and technological controls and processes, these standards can help keep vehicles, drivers, and pedestrians safe.

 Connected cars are designed to integrate seamlessly into the rest of digital infrastructure.
 But too often, it is precisely this integration that can be a source of vulnerability.
 That is why connected car security involves far more than just advanced anti-theft devices.
 It requires businesses to look at the entire ecosystem in which the vehicle functions and communicates, and which ensures that shared data is protected.
-To help you meet your automotive security needs, get in touch with our specialists to discuss how we can assist you.